descostesn/RIntroProgBio/whileloop.md

 +}
 ```

+**Exercise:**

-**Exercise:** What will happen if I change the condition to i <= 10?
-What will happen if I remove 'i <- i + 1'?
+  + What will happen if I change the condition to i <= 10?
+(Try to predict the outcome before testing it)
+  + What will happen if I remove 'i <- i + 1'?
 (When you will realize what is going on, click the stop button on the top right corner of the console).